wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 You could do something similar with an AppVM for social media accounts, say, or online stores.
 Separating those domains might seem like overkill, but I take a certain spiteful pleasure in knowing I'm making it that much harder for the bastards to track my browsing.

 Similar tricks work for most AppVMs and DispVMs: for instance, to open my password manager, I can just type `mod+d v <enter>`, which autocompletes to `vault: KeePassXC`.
-Opening a browser in a disposable VM is just `mod+d dv <enter>`, which autocompletes to `fedora-33-dvm: Firefox` (note that this matches on the middle of the name, which is perfectly legal).
+Opening a browser in a disposable VM is just `mod+d dv <enter>`, which autocompletes to `fedora-37-dvm: Firefox` (note that this matches on the middle of the name).

 ### Multi-Monitor Setups

-i3 expects you to manage your displays with xrandr (or with something that wraps xrandr).
+i3 expects you to manage your displays with xrandr, or with something that wraps xrandr.
 Honestly, this isn't so bad - you'd be surprised how easy it is to learn:

 * `xrandr` to list your displays and their available resolutions